Masters Study in Malaysia – A Guide for 2026

 Applying for a Masters in Malaysia

-Other entry criteria for Malaysian Masters programmes will be set by individual universities.
-Most will want to see some evidence of your enthusiasm and aptitude for postgraduate study.
-This will usually involve providing a personal statement, covering your existing academic experience and research interests as well as providing information on any relevant professional or work experience.
-In some cases you may need to support this statement with academic transcripts and references.
+Most universities will also ask for a personal statement, covering your existing academic experience and research interests as well as providing information on any relevant professional or work experience.
+You’ll also need to support this statement with academic transcripts and references.

 Language requirements